vechain/vechain-docs/core-concepts/networks/testnet.md

 ## What is a blockchain testnet?

-A blockchain testnet is a testing environment where developers and users can experiment prior to deploying code to the blockchain production network, refered to as mainnet.
-Testnets are essentially separate blockchain networks that mirror the functionality of the mainnet but are isolated from it.
-Testnets in blockchain networks should have identical consensus mechanisms, network infrastructure, blockchain protocol and economic model.
+A testnet is a specialized blockchain used as a testing environment where developers and users can experiment prior to deploying code to a production network (mainnet).
+Testnets are essentially separate blockchain networks that mirror the functionality of the mainnet but are isolated from it, with the additional difference that testnet assets are worth nothing.&#x20;

+Testnets in blockchain networks so usually have identical consensus mechanisms, network infrastructure, blockchain protocol and economic model.

 ## How can I access the testnet?